Annihilator

 This cannot restore items that were consumed as a material component for a spell, nor things that were reshaped into new items.
 You can rebuild a shattered boat, but cannot cause the metal in a suit of armor to turn back into an ingot or into raw ore.

 At 18th level, you can manifest the heart of the Gyre, which can destroy anything.
 You can spend a bonus action to create a sphere of annihilation within 5 feet of you, which lasts for one minute.
-The sphere is a 2-foot-diameter black hole in the multiverse, hovering in space and stabilized by a magical field around it.
+This floating sphere of darkness is a 2-foot-diameter hole in reality that eliminates all matter that it comes into contact with.
+Only artifacts can survive contact with the sphere, though some artifacts have a specific weakness to its properties.

-You can use your Charisma in place of Intelligence when controlling the sphere you create.
-When you create the sphere, you can immediately move it as if you had controlled it, but thereafter the sphere hovers in place unless you or another creature spend an action to try to control it.
+When you create the sphere, you can immediately move it as if you had controlled it, but afterward the sphere hovers in place unless you or another creature spend an action to try to control it.

-After you use this ability, you cannot use it again until you complete a short or long rest .
+After you use this feature, you cannot use it again until you complete a short or long rest .